 NAIDOC Week celebrations

-Each year Perth Airport celebrates NAIDOC Week, and in 2012 Perth Airport was proud to display Indigenous artwork within International Terminal 1.
-Information cards were also distributed to visitors to the International Terminal - T1 and Domestic Terminal - T3, which included an image of the piece of artwork purchased by Perth Airport - see below.
+Each year Perth Airport celebrates NAIDOC Week and in 2013 Perth Airport was proud to display Indigenous artwork within Terminal 2.
+Information cards were distributed to visitors to the Terminal which included an image of the piece of artwork purchased by Perth Airport - see below.
 The information card also acknowledged that Noongar activity in the Perth Airport dates back 38,000 years, and as a company, we appreciate the connection that local Indigenous elders have to the land which the Perth Airport estate is located.